moreno-betancur/medRCT/Vignette.md

 This vignette provides a worked example on simulated data showing how to use the R function `medRCT_4med` downloadable [here](https://raw.githack.com/moreno-betancur/medRCT/master/medRCT_4med.R) and stored [here](https://github.com/moreno-betancur/medRCT), which accompanies the paper:

 >Moreno-Betancur M, Moran P, Becker D, Patton GC, Carlin JB.
-"Defining mediation effects for multiple mediators using the concept of the target randomized trial". [https://arxiv.org/abs/1907.06734](https://arxiv.org/abs/1907.06734)
+"Mediation effects that emulate a target randomised trial: Simulation-based evaluation of ill-defined interventions on multiple mediators". [https://arxiv.org/abs/1907.06734](https://arxiv.org/abs/1907.06734)

 ## Loading and looking at the example dataset